redkubes/quickstart/README.md

 # Otomi Quickstarts

-Quickly deploy a Kubernetes cluster with [Otomi](https://github.com/redkubes/otomi-core) in your public cloud of choice or install Otomi locally on your machine using Minikube.
+Quickly deploy a Kubernetes cluster with [Otomi](https://github.com/redkubes/otomi-core) in public cloud of your choice.

 **NOTE:** Intended for experimentation/evaluation ONLY.